Sweet Potato vs Yam: What's the Difference?

 Yams are extremely versatile, and the flesh can be fried, roasted, or boiled.
 In West Africa, boiled yams are mashed or pounded into a paste to be added to soups.
 Raw yam slices are left out in the sun to dry and then ground into powder.
 The yam powder is added to boiling water to create a thick, starchy paste used in a side dish called amala.
 Amala is a thick, dark brown pudding served alongside soups.

 Where To Buy Yams?

-To find yams in North America, you'll have to visit a specialty store.
-Caribbean or African food markets carry yams and they're often cut into chunks or slices and wrapped in plastic.
-You can also find yams being sold online, just make sure they are true African yams and not sweet potatoes.
+To find yams in North America, you must visit a specialty store.
+Caribbean or African food markets carry yams, and they're often cut into chunks or slices and wrapped in plastic.
+You can also find yams online, just make sure they are true African yams and not sweet potatoes.

 What Are Sweet Potatoes?